jfan1256/lonely-llm/README.md

 Loneliness Detection | <a href="https://drive.google.com/file/d/1kEdIfNCmFzkL-Hu7CcsI6pZ7i1eTxStY/view?usp=sharing">Download</a>   | <a href="https://drive.google.com/file/d/1BW-8OlXjpwPkkljfBlW_KpGWdGOgJoBL/view?usp=sharing">Download</a>
 Dreaddit | <a href="https://drive.google.com/file/d/1i7UtIbovIZYAZ-xeGy9jBXyVca7-qtJ7/view?usp=sharing">Download</a> | <a href="https://drive.google.com/file/d/1wXRh2_p6YVEqfUIlhkjK2T42s7XPKCoc/view?usp=sharing">Download</a>

-## How to Pretrain PyschSPT:
+## How to Pretrain PsychSPT:
 1. Crawl 4M posts from Reddit (list of subreddits in the paper).
 Process the subreddits using prep_corpus_doc.py under ./exec_prep/
-2. Adjust parameters in pyschspt.yaml under ./configs/pretrain/.
+2. Adjust parameters in psychspt.yaml under ./configs/pretrain/.
 The current configs are what I used.
 3. Adjust parameters in bert_base.json under ./configs/model/.
 The current configs are what I used and what Bert-Base-Uncased was train with.
 4. To pretrain PsychSPT using 4 GPUs, run:
 <pre>python -m torch.distributed.run --nproc_per_node=4 ./exec_pretrain/pretrain.py</pre>

-## How to Train PyschSPT (Analogous to Finetune):
+## How to Train PsychSPT (Analogous to Finetune):
 1. Choose Dreaddit or Loneliness Detection to train on.
 Data is under ./data/.
-2. Adjust parameters in pyschspt.yaml under ./configs/train/.
+2. Adjust parameters in psychspt.yaml under ./configs/train/.
 Here are a description of the important parameters and their functionality:
    1. **_encoder_layer_train_**: Options are "all", "last", or "none".
 This determines which layers to train for the text encoder.
    2. **_decoder_layer_train_**: Options are "all", "last", or "none".
 This determines which layers to train for the text decoder.
    3. **_decoder_only_**: Options are "yes" or "no".
 This determines whether to train only the text decoder or not.